*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The indoor classes are modeled after in-person studio fitness classes The camera points at the instructor and sometimes there are other participants who are taking the workout in real time, seen on the outer edges of the screen.

-So, iFit is great if you love trainer-led content, but if you don’t, don’t worry, the EXP 7i can be used without it.
-Without a subscription, the EXP 7i comes with onboard workouts, a couple of trainer-led iFit classes, and a manual mode.
-If you’ve ever used a treadmill at the gym, the onboard workouts are like that.
+So, iFIT is great if you love trainer-led content, but if you don’t, don’t worry, the EXP 7i can be used without it.
+Without a subscription, the EXP 7i comes with a sample trainer-led iFIT class and a manual mode.
+With the free version of the iFIT app, you can also try other categories of workout classes from iFIT, such as indoor cycling and strength training.
+The selection of featured classes changes about once per month.
 Manual mode can of course be used with an iFit membership too, but we appreciate all the programming included without paying an extra fee.

 This screen obviously doesn’t make for the most interactive training experience visually, but the screen and console provide a lot of the same features found on NordicTrack’s higher-end treadmills.